arnauog/Van_Price_Predictor/README.md

 Before advancing any further, I generate some graphs like scatterplots and a heatmap in order to find odd values, and generate some predictions.

 In doing so, I realize that some predicted prices are negative.
-After some digging, I find that these vans with predicted negative prices are mostly because one or more of the following reasons:
+After some digging, I found that these vans with predicted negative prices are mostly due to one or more of the following reasons:
 - High mileage
 - Old age
 - Low horsepower